 By being nimble and adaptable, small businesses are able to weather shifting economic tides.
 Having a healthy local business community helps establish stability for towns and cities.
 Every resident is more likely to flourish when small businesses are doing well!

 Maybe we’re biased — after all, PostNet centers are all independently owned local businesses!
 But we believe that small businesses are a big deal, and that’s why we’re proud to help support them all year round by offering the essential services business owners depend on.
-We hope you’ll consider shopping small this holiday season.
+We hope you’ll consider celebrating Small Business Week this year by visiting some of your local businesses.
 Your communities will thank you for it!

 12018 Small Business Economic Impact Study.
 22018 Small Business Saturday Consumer Insights Survey.